fraktalize/static-boilerplate/README.md

 ## Usage

 Clone the repository, and run `yarn` inside of the project folder to install all dependencies.
 Edit the HTML files in the `views` folder.
+Run `yarn start` to fire up webpack-serve and BrowserSync for development.

 Run `yarn build` for development build, and `yarn build:prod` for production build.